JsonAsAsset/JsonAsAsset/README.md

 <a name="cloud-server"></a>
 ## 4. Cloud Server

 A `Cloud Server` is a server that hosts a Web API, allowing JsonAsAsset to communicate directly with the game files.
-JsonAsAsset will automate importing assets that assets reference. **It supports all asset types except AnimSequence/AnimMontages.** Use and setup a app that has a built-in cloud server.
+JsonAsAsset will automate importing assets that assets reference. **It supports all supported asset types except AnimSequence/AnimMontages.** Use and setup a app that has a built-in cloud server.

 The following apps can host a Cloud Server: